keu/docs/software_versioned_docs/version-0.23/manage-workspaces.md

 An exact breakdown of user roles and their respective levels of access can be found in [Manage User Permissions on an Astronomer Workspace](workspace-permissions.md).

-In addition, Enterprise system admins can add or remove specific permissions for each type of user role.
+In addition, Software system admins can add or remove specific permissions for each type of user role.
 For more information on this feature, read [Customize Permissions](manage-platform-users.md#customize-permissions).

 ## Service Accounts